DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/size/size.md

 ---
 ---
 ##### shortDescription
-Specifies the widget's size in pixels.
+Specifies the UI component's size in pixels.

 ---
-The widget occupies its container's entire area by default.
-Use the **size** object to specify the widget's size if it should be different from that of its container.
-Assign 0 to **size** object's **height** and **width** options to hide the widget.
+The UI component occupies its container's entire area by default.
+Use the **size** object to specify the UI component's size if it should be different from that of its container.
+Assign 0 to **size** object's **height** and **width** options to hide the UI component.

 ---
 ##### jQuery